seeruk/i3x3/README.md

 This will allow you to use a 3x3 grid that is separate on each output currently active in i3, using the arrow keys to switch between, or move containers across workspaces.

+## Todo

+* Some sort of visualisation when switching?
+* Refactoring... the code stinks right now, it was a single-evening endeavour.
+* Configuration of grid size (by environment variables?)

 ## License

 MIT